 It is the student's responsibility to ensure all assessment tasks are submitted by the due date or performed in class at the specified time.
-Absence from school on the due date for the submission of an assessment task, or on the day of an assessment task, will not be regarded as satisfactory grounds for the granting of an extension of time (see 3.6 and 3.7 above).
-This will not be varied unless there are exceptional circumstances and only after consultation with the Deputy Principal or Principal (see Misadventure in 3.8.1 above).
+Absence from school on the due date for the submission of an assessment task, or on the day of an assessment task, will not be regarded as satisfactory grounds for the granting of an extension of time.
+This will not be varied unless there are exceptional circumstances and only after consultation with the Deputy Principal or Principal.